Saturday, 9 January 2021

 New Kreation: Jambalaya with Salmon and Shrimps by Omar Cherif, One Lucky Soul

-Might as well share the song, despite this odd jam
+Might as well share this unique version

 Now to the History...